best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 You should be aware of government data standards that may relate to your CSV files.
 The [tabular data standard](https://www.gov.uk/government/publications/recommended-open-standards-for-government/tabular-data-standard) published by the Government Digital Service in June 2018 was updated in August 2020.

+#### Website support
+Be aware that the website you publish on may have restrictions on the type of file formats it supports.
+Some websites do not yet support the ODS format which may mean you have to publish your spreadsheets in an Excel format for now.

+Note that GOV.UK does support the ODS format and the Government Digital Service recommends it.

 ### Publishing alternative versions of same spreadsheet

 If you need to, you can publish alternative versions of the same document.
 As long as one of them meets the accessibility regulations you are meeting the requirements of the accessibility legislation.

 For example, you may want to publish an accessible ODS version of your spreadsheet for users to read themselves, alongside a machine-readable CSV version.
+You may also wish to publish an ODS version alongside an Excel format if that would best meet your user needs.

 ### Software capability